-2 Realising £3,000 of the gains from shares this tax year, which is the 2025/26 annual exempt amount, and the rest over the following years (but be aware of the forthcoming allowance changes - see below for more details).
+Realising £6,000 of the gains from shares this tax year (by 5 April), which is the 2023/24 tax-free threshold, and the rest over the following years (but be aware of allowance changes - see below for more details).

-3 Transferring some of your assets to your spouse or civil partner so you can both make use of your individual allowances.
+Transferring your assets to your spouse or civil partner so you can both make use of your individual allowances.